CactusTune/order-service-with-pharmacy-integration/README.md

   ```bash
     $ npm install
   ```
-3. Set up the required environment variables.
-Create a .env file in the root directory and add the following variables:

-   JWT_SECRET

-   MONGODB_URI

-4. Start the development server with the following command:
+3. Start the development server with the following command:
  ```bash
     $ npm run dev
  ```

-5. Start the main/production server with the following command
+4. Start the main/production server with the following command
 ```bash
     $ npm run start
  ```

- ## Run resolvers unit Tests with Jest
+ ## Run unit Tests For correctness with Jest
  ```bash
     $ npm run test
  ```